ncatlab/nlab-content/pages/7/2/8/1/1827/content.md

 You can also write down an [[internalization|internal]] version of fullness by adding arbitrary additional parameters to the structural version above (analogously to the generalisation from [[power set]] to [[power object]], although more complicated since $F_{X,Y}$ is not given by a [[universal property]]).

 Given [[function sets]], fullness is equivalent to the set theory having sets of [[inhabited]] [[subsets]], since an entire relation between $A$ and $B$ is a [[function]] from $A$ to the set of inhabited subsets of $B$.
 (Power sets on the other hand are sets of *all* subsets).

-In its guise as _subset collection_, the axiom states ...
-+-- {: .query}
-I need to look this up again, including the conditions for its equivalence with fullness.
-In the meantime, see [the Stanford Encyclopedia's list of axioms](http://plato.stanford.edu/entries/set-theory-constructive/axioms-CZF-IZF.html).
-=--

 ### In dependent type theory